umbraco/UmbracoDocs/Umbraco8FAQ.md

 ## For how long will Umbraco 7 projects be supported on Umbraco Cloud?

-We will continue to support Umbraco 7 project on Umbraco Cloud until September 30th 2023.
-Support means providing you with necessary updates in regard to bug and security fixes.
-From August 2023 Umbraco 7 project will no longer work on Umbraco Cloud, so we'll therefore recommend you make sure you migrate your projects to a newer major version before then.
+We will continue to support Umbraco 7 projects on Umbraco Cloud until September 30th 2023.
+Support means providing you with necessary updates in regards to security fixes.

+From August 2023 Umbraco 7 projects will no longer work on Umbraco Cloud, so we'll therefore recommend you make sure to migrate your projects to a newer major before then.

 ## Will it be possible to upgrade automatically from Umbraco 7 to Umbraco 8?